 The Police while key partners are not exempt from the need to arrange visits in advance unless under the circumstances in 6.3c below

 Access is strictly controlled.
-The expected procedure will be as follows
+The expected procedure will be as follows:

 The use of an access control list.
-The current list is shown at Annex G
+The current list is shown at Annex G - Page 21.

 Prior arrangement and agreement in writing of the CCTV Officer or control room manager.
-Initial details may be arranged over the telephone but this must be confirmed in writing
+Initial details may be arranged over the telephone but this must be confirmed in writing.

 Under certain circumstances e.g. emergency police operations then access will be granted without written agreement but the visitors log and operations will be completed giving reasons why.